nickkunz/treeforestboost/README.md

 <h4> Feature Names </h4>

-After the data has been loaded, we briefly inspect the data frame by viewing the feature names by calling the 'names( )' function. <br><br>
+After the data has been loaded, we briefly inspect the data frame by viewing the feature names by calling the 'names( )' function.

 ```{r}
 ## view feature names